Best Electric Cars for Taxi Drivers: Complete Guide

 - High driving position with good visibility

-- Lower running costs than fuel vans
+- Lower running costs than diesel vans

 Nissan eNV-200